 Internal Faculty Fellowships are intended primarily for active Stanford academic council faculty, but lecturers and senior lecturers with continuing appointments and emeriti faculty may also apply.
 One goal of the fellowship selection process is to create a diverse community of scholars across the spectrum of academic fields and ranks.
 Scholars who are members of traditionally under-represented groups are encouraged to apply.

-The Humanities Center and the School of Humanities and Sciences collaborate to administer the four Stanford humanities dissertation fellowships: the Geballe, Whiting, Lieberman, and Mellon Fellowships.
+The Humanities Center and the School of Humanities and Sciences collaborate to administer the three Stanford humanities dissertation fellowships: the Geballe, Lieberman, and Mellon Fellowships.
 Stanford students submit one application to be considered for one or more of these fellowships; however, please note that required application materials, eligibility, and selection criteria are different for each fellowship.
 These are also subject to change each academic year.

 The Humanities Center has established a three-year pilot program (2013-2016) to award a Hume Humanities Honors Fellowship at the Stanford Humanities Center to 6-8 seniors.
 This academic-year fellowship will be awarded to seniors writing an honors thesis in one of Stanford’s humanities departments.
 Students are selected in September of each year from nominations by September Studies Bing Honors College faculty leaders.